 This is the official web page for British Composer and Recording Artist Neil March.
 Neil was selected to play the BBC Introducing Stage @ Latitude 2017 where he performed with his ensemble The Music of Sound.
 Late Junction (BBC Radio 3) broadcast their live performance on 19th July 2017.

 Neil’s music is marked out by his use of environmental sounds not for effects but as actual pitched instruments of melody, harmony and texture playing alongside live instruments.
 Unusually he shifts between different harmonic languages from atonal and modal based music to the more harmonically conventional and jazz-infused; a trait that becomes easier to understand when reading about his influences and inspirations.

 Check out the video for Water (1st Movement) by Neil March & The Music of Sound, released by Demerara Records on 18th September 2017, here.

 Check out the video for Music To Plan Towns By (1st Movement) here.

 The Music To Plan Towns By EP has received generous airplay from BBC and Community Radio Stations and online channels.
 Neil has also given interviews to three BBC stations and to Radio Dacorum.

 Neil has brought together a pool of musicians to perform his music including long-time friend and former Mainframe Keyboard & Technical Wizard John Molloy; talented young pianist composer and close friend Dilara Aydin-Corbett; another long-time friend and Cellist Mark Saxon and Mark’s prodigiously talented sons Matthew Saxon (Flute & Keyboards) and James Saxon (Piano & Trumpet).
-He is now looking to expand this pool to allow a more fluid and flexible line-up of London-based performers.
+Since the Latitude performance he has recruited Clara Yang (Flute) and Sergina Sergio (Viola) adding a younger more diverse dimension to the ensemble.

 You can hear some of Neil’s music here.